Picar0/AI_main/README.md

 # AI_main
-All task performed at Ai lab
+All tasks performed at Ai lab